Adjunct and Associate

 Colin Bates

 Research Interests I am interested in all aspects of marine ecology, but most of my work has focused on seaweeds.
 In particular, my research involves understanding the consequences of human-induced alterations in intertidal community structure.
 This work has two components: a) monitoring for changes in algal communities.
-This work is taking place in Barkley Sound & […]
+This work is taking place in Barkley Sound & the Broughton Archipelago (British Columbia).
+As an continuation of my M.Sc work, I am also collaborating with Dr. Gary Saunders to maintain a long-term monitoring program in the Bay of Fundy (New Brunswick). b) using manipulative experiments to determine the ramifications of change in seaweed communities, with specific […]

 Guus Bakkeren